We invite you to present at the 11th eResearch Australasia Conference.

 +61 3 6231 2999

-Standard presentations are short conversation starters of 20 minutes (15 minutes presentation, 5 minutes for question and changeover time), providing enough information to encourage the audience to engage and seek further information.
+Standard presentations are short conversation starters of 20 minutes, providing enough information to encourage the audience to engage and seek further information.

 Posters enable individuals or groups to display information about innovative projects or activities in an informal, interactive environment.
 They can include live demonstrations.
 Posters will remain in the display area throughout the conference.
 A dedicated poster session will allow poster presenters to stand near their posters and talk with delegates, exact time is indicated on the programme.